 Following the conventions of \textsc{pddl}, we use \emph{requirements} to specify the required set of features for a given problem, as we now explain.
-First, we define a baseline fragment of \textsc{epddl} that constitutes the baseline semantics that an epistemic planner must be able to handle, and we represent this by a ``default'' requirement (in \textsc{pddl} the default requirement is \texttt{:strips}).
-Second, we introduce a set of \emph{requirements} to specify the set of features required of a planner to solve a given problem (see~Section~\ref{sec:syntax-requirements} for a complete list), where each requirement denotes a feature that extends the baseline.
+First, we define a baseline fragment of \textsc{epddl} that constitutes the baseline semantics that an epistemic planner must be able to handle, and we represent this by a ``default'' requirement (in \textsc{pddl}, the default requirement is \texttt{:strips}).
+Second, we introduce a set of \emph{requirements} to specify the set of features that extend the baseline and that are required of a planner to solve a given problem (see~Section~\ref{sec:syntax-requirements} for a complete list).
 For a requirement $r$, we write \ebnfProdArrow[$r$] ~and \ebnfProdOr[$r$] ~to denote that the expansion of the expression following the production meta-symbol is possible only if $r$ is declared among the requirements.
-We define the \textsc{epddl} baseline fragment by the following set of constraints: \begin{enumerate} \item All formulas (pre-, post-, observability conditions, goal) are conjunctions of positive literals (atoms); \item All models (initial state, actions) are single-pointed (and thus deterministic) S5$_n$-models; \item All actions are fully observable; \item All actions are purely epistemic. \end{enumerate} Note that the combination of items \ref{itm:baseline-2}, \ref{itm:baseline-3} and \ref{itm:baseline-4} implies that the only type of action allowed in the baseline fragment is public announcements.
-The DEL fragment that only comprises of such actions is called \emph{Public Announcement Logic} (\emph{PAL})~\cite{conf/ismis/Plaza1989,journals/synthese/Plaza2007}, one of the simplest DEL fragments in the literature.
+We define the \textsc{epddl} baseline fragment by the following set of constraints: \begin{enumerate} \item All formulas (pre-, post-, observability conditions, goal) are conjunctions of positive literals (atoms); \item All models (initial state, actions) are single-pointed (and thus deterministic) S5$_n$-models; \item All actions are fully observable; \item All actions are purely epistemic. \end{enumerate} Note that the combination of items \ref{itm:baseline-2}, \ref{itm:baseline-3}, and \ref{itm:baseline-4} implies that the only type of action allowed in the baseline fragment is public announcements.
+The DEL fragment that only comprises such actions is called \emph{Public Announcement Logic} (\emph{PAL})~\cite{conf/ismis/Plaza1989,journals/synthese/Plaza2007}, one of the simplest and most investigated DEL fragments in the literature.
 Combined with item \ref{itm:baseline-1}, we obtain a fragment of PAL as our baseline fragment, namely one that allows propositional conjunction.
 The baseline isolates a rather narrow fragment of DEL: in this way, we hope to make \textsc{epddl} usable by as many planners as possible, and to facilitate the implementation of new ones.
-We use the default requirement \texttt{:pal} to denote such baseline.
-If no requirements are provided, then it is assumed that the default baseline requirement is used.
+We use the default requirement \texttt{:pal} to denote such a baseline.
+If no requirements are provided, the default baseline requirement is assumed.